 Here are some common metrics that will assist you in qualification.

 We suggest that you use a powerful CRM to track your leads’ activity and analyze their behavior.
 The fact is, in the long run, implicit criteria matter more than explicit ones.
 Of course, a person’s job title matters, but it doesn’t guarantee successful closure.
-At the same time, downloads and other interactions with your content are a positive sign.
+At the same time, downloads and other interactions with your content are positive sign.

 Not all individuals are suitable for your business, so the earlier you part ways, the better.
 Use a negative scoring model to filter out the people whose behavior shows red flags.
 Indeed, a person can possess perfectly healthy explicit scores, but their actions might reveal a lack of interest in your offer.
 For instance, they might stop consuming your content or unsubscribe despite having excellent objective characteristics.